fefepizz/fefepizz/README.md

 - 👋 Hi, I’m @fefepizz
 - 👀 I’m interested in AI, 3D printing, Sim Racing, cooking and many other random things
 - 🌱 I’m currently studying Information Engineering and I hope I will learn some more Machine Learning after my bachelor's degree
-- ⚡ Fun fact: If engineering does't work out for me I think the best choice would be a ramen shop
+- ⚡ Fun fact: If engineering does't work out I think the best alternative would be a ramen shop

 <!---
 fefepizz/fefepizz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.